More than a year after CEO change, EBS plays catch-up in FX

-NEW YORK, Oct 18 (Reuters) - Electronic trading platform EBS is trying to regain its mojo.
+NEW YORK (Reuters) - Electronic trading platform EBS is trying to regain its mojo.

 Once the largest currency venue for major global banks, EBS has seen volumes drop sharply in recent years as major Wall Street banks have increasingly handled trading in-house.